szewczukk/Bromium/README.md

     $ .hpp

-Choose directory to catalog in witch documentator have to create HTML files
+Choose directory to catalog in witch Bromine have to create HTML files

     $ output/